RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

   <div class="image-caption">Sonitus Compressor </div>
 {:/nomarkdown}

+Ahhh my old love.
+I used to use the Sonitus Compressor obsessively before they were bought out.
+I still have my original license that I used as a DX plugin.

+It's versatile and easy to use.
+Brilliant plugin back then...

+These days with oversampled compressors that have various modes or more technical parameters, it's a bit lacking, but as an included stock plugin I think it's more than sufficient.

 ### Sonitus Delay

 {::nomarkdown}
   <img src="/assets/Cakewalk/SonitusDelay.png" alt="Sonitus Delay ">
   <div class="image-caption">Sonitus Delay </div>
 {:/nomarkdown}

+A competent delay.
+Not much more needs to be said.
+Nothing fancy here at all.

 ### Sonitus Gate